Concatenated continuous driving of silicon qubit by amplitude and phase modulation: Properties of stabilized Rabi oscillation

 \section{Properties of stabilized Rabi oscillation}

 In this section, we investigate the properties of stabilized Rabi oscillation by different CCD schemes.
 As explained in the previous section, the CCD scheme can improve the robustness of both detuning error and Rabi error.
-Firstly, to demonstrate the amplitude-phase modulated CCD, we show simulation and experimental results of Rabi oscillations over the detuning in Fig.~\ref{E1}.
+First, to demonstrate the amplitude-phase-modulated CCD, we show simulation and experimental results of Rabi oscillations over the detuning in Fig.~\ref{E1}.
 We measure the Rabi oscillations by three types of CCD schemes at the bare qubit Rabi frequency $\Omega_0/2\pi$ = 3.6 MHz.
-From the usual Rabi chevron pattern ($\epsilon_{\rm{m}} = 0$), as increasing $\epsilon_{\rm{m}}$, the chevron pattern is modified and becomes a more complex pattern.
+From the usual Rabi chevron pattern ($\epsilon_{\rm{m}} = 0$), with increasing $\epsilon_{\rm{m}}$, the chevron pattern is modified and becomes a more complex pattern.
 When $\epsilon_{\rm{m}}$ is small, there is almost no difference in the maps between the three CCD schemes, but as $\epsilon_{\rm{m}}$ increases, the difference becomes more pronounced.
 Simulation and experimental results are in good agreement, demonstrating the proper implementation of the amplitude-phase modulated CCD schemes.
 Note that the slight difference between the simulation and experimental results of AMCCD [Fig.~\ref{E1}(a)] for large $\epsilon_{\rm{m}}$ is due to the nonlinearity of the MW amplifier.
+With a view to gate operations, we use a modulation strength of $\epsilon_{\rm{m}}=\Omega_0/4$.
+For the MW power used, the overall power remains within the linear response regime of the amplifier.